Manishearth/manishearth.github.io/source/drafts/fraud.md

 Correction, adversary capability *was* bimodal.
 LLMs fill the middle of the distribution.
 They're pretty cheap: [A 2024 paper][heiding] found that LLMs tasked with spearphishing cost around 4¢ per email.
 The interview scam laid out above is more involved and more expensive, but likely still worth it, and 2026 LLMs are leaps and bounds better.

-The more important and scary thing is that _this scales_: you can be running thousands of these scams at once!
-You could probably even have LLMs research individuals and serve them up with bespoke scams designed for that individual's dossier.
+Chillingly, _this scales_: one can be running thousands of these scams at once!
+One could probably even have LLMs research individuals and serve them up with bespoke scams designed for that individual's dossier.

 We are now in a world where scams can be run in a `for` loop.